 To prove the fact that video plays an important part of your content marketing strategy, here are a few key statistics:

-- By 2019, video will account for 80% of all consumer internet traffic
+- In 2019, video should account for 80% of all consumer internet traffic

 - Social media videos generate 1200% more shares compared with images and text combined